joshfrench/om-wiki-fork/Documentation-(om.next).md

 * `:read` - a function of three arguments `[env key params]` that should return a valid parse result map.
 This map should only contain `:value`, `:remote` or both.
-If `:value` is supplied will be uses to rewrite a value in the resulting tree.
+If `:value` is supplied will be used to rewrite a value in the resulting tree.
 If `:remote` is supplied will be used to determine the remote query when running the parser in remote mode.
 * `:mutate` - a function of three arguments `[env key params]` that should return a valid parse mutation result map.
 This map should only contain the keys valid for `:read` functions in addition to a `:action` key.
 This should be a function of zero arguments that applies the requested mutation.

+Returns a function of up to three arguments.
+The first argument should be the `env` map.
+The second argument should be the **query expression**.
+The final optional argument sets the parse mode to remote, defaults to `false`.

 ### ref->components